 Tuition Fees at Jönköping University

-The following fees apply for the academic year 2021/2022.
+The following fees apply for the academic year 2022/2023.
 The tuition fees vary depending on the school and programme.
-The tuition fee will be charged in advance for each semester (30 ECTS).

-Read more about the Regulations for fees here:
+Read more here about the Regulations for fees, refund policy, payment methods, etc.

 Jönköping International Business School